-If you are interested in talking with a Stephen Minister, or if you believe a Stephen Minister might be able to help a family member or loved one, fill in the form below or contact Rev. Stephanie Lendt at 636.200.4705 or by email.
+If you are interested in talking with a Stephen Minister, or if you believe a Stephen Minister might be able to help a family member or loved one, please fill in the form below or email Carolyn Langston or call the church office at 636.200.4706.

 Stephen Ministers keep personal information confidential.
 You can feel free to share with your Stephen Minister without worry.
 However, there are rare occasions such as suicide, homicide, or abuse when a Stephen Minister must share confidential information in order to save a life.

 Please complete the form below.
 Someone from the Stephen Ministry will be in contact with you.

 Stephen Ministers receive over 50 hours of formal training to provide one-to-one care to people experiencing a difficult time.
 These Christian laypeople come from all walks of life, but what to they have in common?
 They share in a passion for bringing Christ’s love and care to people during a time of need.

 Since 1975, over 600,000 people from more than 13,000 congregations from around the world have been trained as Stephen Ministers.
 If you’re interested in applying to become a Stephen Minister, email Carolyn Langston.